harshit10541/SmartSentry/README.md

 python producer.py

 You can now watch the dashboard in your browser update in real time as the data is processed.

+### **1\.
+Tech Stack**

+The project is built on a modern, robust technology stack designed for real-time machine learning applications.
+The components are containerized for portability and ease of deployment.

+* **Core Development & Machine Learning:**
+  * **Python**: The primary programming language for all application logic.
+  * **Scikit-learn**: The core library for training, evaluating, and deploying the machine learning models (RandomForestClassifier, LogisticRegression).
+  * **Pandas & NumPy**: Used for all data manipulation, feature engineering, and numerical operations.
+* **Data Streaming & Real-Time Communication:**
+  * **Apache Kafka**: The high-throughput message bus for ingesting the simulated real-time sensor data stream.
+  * **Redis**: A high-speed, in-memory message broker used for low-latency communication between the backend consumer and the frontend dashboard.
+* **Database:**
+  * **PostgreSQL**: A robust relational database for the persistent logging of all prediction results and system performance metrics.
+* **Frontend & Visualization:**
+  * **Streamlit**: The web application framework used to build the interactive, real-time user dashboard.
+* **Infrastructure & Deployment:**
+  * **Docker & Docker Compose**: Used to containerize and manage all the backend services (Kafka, PostgreSQL, Redis), ensuring a consistent and reproducible environment.

+---

+### **2\.
+Dependencies (requirements.txt)**

+To run this project, the following Python libraries must be installed in the virtual environment.
+These are listed in a format ready for a requirements.txt file.

+\# Core data science and ML
+pandas
+numpy
+scikit-learn
+joblib
+imbalanced-learn
+xgboost
+seaborn
+matplotlib

+\# Backend services and communication
+kafka-python
+psycopg2-binary
+redis

+\# Frontend
+streamlit

+---

+### **3\.
+Configuration Settings**

+The system's behavior is controlled by a set of configuration variables across different files.

+#### **3.1.
+Infrastructure (docker-compose.yml)**

+This file defines the services that run in Docker containers.

+* **Kafka Service:**
+  * image: confluentinc/cp-kafka:latest \- The Docker image for the Kafka broker.
+  * ports: "9092:9092" \- Maps port 9092 on the host machine to port 9092 in the container, allowing the Python scripts to connect.
+  * environment: A set of variables that configure a modern, standalone Kafka instance without Zookeeper.
+* **PostgreSQL Service:**
+  * image: postgres:14-alpine \- A lightweight, official PostgreSQL image.
+  * ports: "5432:5432" \- Maps the standard PostgreSQL port for external connections.
+  * environment:
+    * POSTGRES\_USER: user \- Sets the database username.
+    * POSTGRES\_PASSWORD: password \- Sets the database password.
+    * POSTGRES\_DB: smartsentry \- Creates an initial database named smartsentry.
+* **Redis Service:**
+  * image: redis:7-alpine \- A lightweight, official Redis image.
+  * ports: "6379:6379" \- Maps the standard Redis port.

+#### **3.2.
+Backend Application (consumer\_app.py)**

+This file contains the configuration for connecting to the services and controlling the ML logic.

+* **File Paths:**
+  * MODEL\_PATH: 'models/final\_rf\_model.pkl' \- The path to the saved, pre-trained RandomForestClassifier model.
+* **Kafka Configuration:**
+  * KAFKA\_TOPIC: 'engine\_data' \- The name of the Kafka topic the consumer subscribes to.
+  * KAFKA\_SERVER: 'localhost:9092' \- The address of the Kafka broker.
+* **Database Configuration:**
+  * DB\_NAME: "smartsentry"
+  * DB\_USER: "user"
+  * DB\_PASSWORD: "password"
+  * DB\_HOST: "localhost"
+  * DB\_PORT: "5432"
+  * These must exactly match the values in docker-compose.yml.
+* **Redis Configuration:**
+  * REDIS\_HOST: 'localhost'
+  * REDIS\_PORT: 6379
+  * REDIS\_CHANNEL: 'sentry\_predictions' \- The name of the channel the dashboard listens to.
+* **ML Logic Configuration:**
+  * window\_size: 50 \- The number of recent data points to keep in memory for each engine to provide context for the phase classifier.
+  * stability\_threshold: 0.0019 \- The data-driven threshold used in the rule-based phase classifier to distinguish between STEADY-STATE and TRANSIENT phases.